Back to News...

 Prompted by the receipt of an anonymous letter warning Lord Monteagle to stay away from the state opening of Parliament where both King James 1 and many of the parliamentarians would be present, the authorities searched Westminster Palace and during the early hours of 5 November found Guy Fawkes with the explosives.

 After Guy Fawkes was caught he claimed that his name was John Johnson, he was questioned and tortured and eventually signed a confession in the name of Guido Fawkes, the name he adopted when fighting for the Spanish.
+His sentence was to be hung drawn and quartered but immediately before his execution on 31 January, Guy Fawkes leapt from the scaffold where he was to be hanged and broke his neck, saving him the agonising process of being drawn and quartered before his death.
+His body was subsequently quartered and his remains were sent to the “four corners of the kingdom” as a warning to others.

 On the night that the Gunpowder Plot was uncovered, bonfires were set alight to celebrate the safety of the King.